All Episodes

 You know what?

-I think I'm lucky, Russian, that I got in just in time.
+Think I'm lucky, Russian, that I got in just in time.

-The industry definitely has changed, and everyone uh I'm talking young broadcasters come along today, they f really feel like they have to do something that's outlandish to make them stand out.
+They really feel like they have to do something that's outlandish to make them stand out.

-They have to say something provocative, and that maybe they don't even really truly believe in their heart, and you know, it's not really what their beliefs are, but they're going to sacrifice their beliefs for trying to do something to you know to to gain attention.
+And it's not really what their beliefs are, but they're going to sacrifice their beliefs for trying to do something to gain attention.

-And it's interesting that sometimes it gets you in a little bit of trouble, the old fashioned conservative approach to doing it.
+And it's interesting that sometimes it gets you in a little bit of trouble, the old-fashioned conservative approach to doing it.

-But, you know, what kind of trouble?
+But, you know, what are you in trouble?

-I'm not this is not a rant at all.
+I'm not, this is not a rant at all.

-They don't understand uh golf.
+They don't understand golf.

 It's the easiest sport in the world to attack and all those who are associated with it.